junxit/us-congress-bills-116/metadata.md

 - 2019-09-17 — Introduced in House
 - 2019-09-17 — Introduced in House
 - 2019-09-17 — Referred to the House Committee on Financial Services.
+- 2019-09-18 — Committee Consideration and Mark-up Session Held.
+- 2019-09-19 — Committee Consideration and Mark-up Session Held.
+- 2019-09-20 — Committee Consideration and Mark-up Session Held.
+- 2019-09-20 — Ordered to be Reported (Amended) by the Yeas and Nays: 49 - 5.
+- 2019-11-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-11-18 — Considered as unfinished business. (consideration: CR H8941-8942)
+- 2019-11-18 — Considered under suspension of the rules. (consideration: CR H8929-8932)
+- 2019-11-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4344.
+- 2019-11-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-11-18 — Mr. Green, Al (TX) moved to suspend the rules and pass the bill, as amended.
+- 2019-11-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 314 - 95 (Roll no. 627). (text: CR H8929)
+- 2019-11-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 314 - 95 (Roll no. 627).(text: CR H8929)